columbus-elst-connection/l-system-workshop/book/src/parser/framework.md

 ## Exercises
 Use the parser combinator framework to create a parser that can parser system files.
 Make sure to test your parser building blocks.

+Don't forget to alter the `parse` function to use the parser you created.